raloz/gauss/README.md

 > ```python -m pip install --upgrade pip```

-for upgrade yor pip version.
+for upgrading yor pip version.

 ---

 ## Installing PIP modules

-Gauss needs a few modules for work, install this modules from PIP, type in your cmd:
+Gauss needs a few modules for working, install this modules from PIP, type in your cmd:

 > ```pip install colored```